Find the Best Yard Drainage Contractors for Your Business

 Landscape Grading and Re-sloping

 Grading is the process of reshaping your yard's soil to create a gentle slope that guides water away from your home.
-The standard recommendation is a minimum 3% slope (a 3-foot drop over 100 feet) for at least the first 10 feet from your foundation1 2.
+The standard recommendation is a minimum 3% slope (a 3-foot drop over 100 feet) for at least the first 10 feet from your foundation 1.
 This is often the first and most fundamental step in solving drainage issues.
 Regrading may involve adding or removing soil, compacting it properly, and ensuring the new grade integrates seamlessly with existing landscaping and hardscapes.

 Subsurface Drainage: French Drains and Dry Wells

 For water that saturates the soil or flows underground, a French drain is a common solution.
 This is a trench filled with gravel containing a perforated pipe wrapped in filter fabric.
-It collects subsurface water and channels it to a designated outlet, such as a street gutter, storm drain, or dry well1 3.
+It collects subsurface water and channels it to a designated outlet, such as a street gutter, storm drain, or dry well.
 They are particularly effective for yards with a high water table or persistent soggy spots.
 A dry well is a larger underground chamber filled with gravel that collects and slowly disperses water into the surrounding soil, useful when there's no convenient downhill outlet.

 Surface Drainage: Swales, Catch Basins, and Channels